sitrucp/canada_immigration_data/README.md

 3. **Data Aggregation**: Combine data across programs and time periods
 4. **Export**: Write processed datasets to CSV files for downstream analysis

-## Data Transformations and Edge Cases
+## Data Processing Notes

-The extraction scripts normalize the Excel sources into clean, analysis-ready long-format CSVs.
-Key steps and edge cases:
+The extraction scripts normalize the Excel data sources into clean, analysis-ready long-format CSV format data.
+Key data processing steps and edge cases include:

 - Header normalization (HC): forward-fill years across merged cells; select monthly columns only; drop quarterly/yearly subtotals and the final Total row.
 - Header detection (IMP/TFW): auto-detect the header row and the first year column; support variable hierarchy depth before the year columns.
 - Filling hierarchical labels (IMP/TFW): backfill parent labels downwards for `province_territory` and intermediate `category_*` columns so every row has full context.
 - Placeholder handling: values of "--" are replaced with 2; blanks and non-numeric are coerced to 0; thousands separators and non-breaking spaces are removed.
-- Unpivot: convert wide year (or year-month) columns into long format with one observation per row.
+- Unpivot month/year columns: convert wide year (or year-month) columns into long format with one observation per row.
 - Province "Not stated" alignment (IMP/TFW): when `province_territory` contains "Not stated", the primary category is normalized to `Not stated` for consistent grouping.
 - Trimming footers (IMP/TFW): by default, rows below the final exact `Total` row are removed to drop footnotes and notes.
 You can disable this with the `no-trim` flag.